What is brain surgery?

 - Severe confusion, big changes in mood or behavior or hallucinations.

-- Difficulty with your sight, hearing or speaking.
+- Difficulty with your seeing (vision), hearing or speaking.

-- Trouble walking or weakness in the legs or arms.
+- Trouble walking or weakness in your legs or arms.

 - A stiff neck or headaches that are worse than before.

-Call 911 or go to the emergency department if you experience:
+Call 911, your local emergency services number or go to the emergency department if you experience:

 - Difficulty breathing.